 Whether traveling or living outside of the United States, there are ways you can prepare yourself for a potential crisis.

 Learn about the country, including visa requirements, local laws, customs, and medical care in the countries where you will be.
-Check for any Travel Alerts or Travel Warnings for your destination.
+Check for any Travel Advisories for your destination.

 Enroll in the Smart Traveler Enrollment Program (STEP) to receive important safety and security messages and make it easier for us to locate and assist you in an emergency.